hardillb/k8s-ingress-to-avahi/README.md

 ## No HTTPS support

-Might add this later, but would require custom Certificate Authority to issue certs for `.local` domain.
+Might add this later, but it would require custom Certificate Authority to issue certs for `.local` domain.